tembo-io/website/docusaurus/docs/tembo-stacks/roadmap.md

 # Tembo Stacks Roadmap

-Tembo building Tembo Stacks for Postgres use cases.
+Tembo Stacks make it easier to use Postgres for non-typical workloads such as vector search, ML, data warehousing, message queue, geospatial and more.

 ## Current Stacks